Linda Johnson CPsychol, AFBPsS, Individuals and Couples

-I am trained in different interventions and therapeutic approaches, including CBT (Cognitive Behaviour Therapy), Psychodynamic, and Person-Centred.
+I am trained in different therapeutic approaches, including CBT (Cognitive Behaviour Therapy), Psychodynamic, and Person-Centred.
 These approaches have been found to be effective with a wide range of symptoms and can be used for short, problem-focused work or for longer-term psychotherapy.

 I also offer supervision to qualified counsellors and reduced fees for students for whom it is a requirement to have counselling and supervision as part of their training.

 I was the coordinator for Yellow Door from June 2017.
 The charity provided free counselling to survivors of sexual abuse on the Isle of Wight until December 2018 when Yellow Door sadly lost its funding for the island.
 I formed Isle Support with an associate counsellor, as we believe it is a service that is much needed on the island, and details of which are below under any further information.

 I am a chartered counselling psychologist and an Associate Fellow of the British Psychological Society.
 I am registered with the British Psychological Society (BPS) and a member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethics and code of conduct.

 I am registered with the HCPC (Health and Care Professions Council).
 My registration number is PYL15784.

 I have a diploma in couples counselling, awarded by Re:Vision in July 2015.